rancher/dashboard/docs/developer/PLUGINS.md

 Bring in the slide-in menu (click on the hamburger menu in the top-left) and click on 'Plugins'.

-In the top input box, enter `testplugin` as the Plugin name and click 'Load Plugin' - you should see a notificaton telling you the plugin was loaded and if you bring in the side menu again, you should see the Example nav item there now.
+In the top input box, enter `testplugin` as the Plugin name and click 'Load Plugin' - you should see a notification telling you the plugin was loaded and if you bring in the side menu again, you should see the Example nav item there now.

 This illustrates dynamically loading a Plugin.
 Note that when we started the UI, it serves up any plugins in the `dist-pkg` folder under the `/pkg` route of the app - so when we entered the name `testplugin` as the plugin, the UI loaded the plugin from: